Gentoo Development Guide

 AUTHORS

-Author: Michał Górny <mgorny@gentoo.org> Based on work of: Krzysztof Pawlik <nelchael@gentoo.org>
+Author: Michał Górny <mgorny@gentoo.org>Based on work of: Krzysztof Pawlik <nelchael@gentoo.org>

 MAINTAINERS

-Python team <python@gentoo.org>
+Python team <python@gentoo.org>REPORTING BUGS

-Please report bugs via http://bugs.gentoo.org/FILES
+Please report bugs via https://bugs.gentoo.org/FILES

-/usr/portage/eclass/python-r1SEE ALSO
+python-r1.eclassSEE ALSO

 Index